 I can’t–for the life of me–understand why someone would argue to eliminate high level mathematical reasoning in favour of memorized tricks, but that seems to be the case with those arguing against the Common Core State Standards.
 I cannot fathom how this can be the case except to chalk it up to a case of “he-said-she-said”.
 Change (especially in something as resistant to it as mathematics education) breeds ignorance.
 And Ignorance breeds fear.

-Let’s face it: The public are scared of reform efforts and most teachers aren’t far behind.
+Let’s face it: The public is scared of reform efforts and most teachers aren’t far behind.

 There are multiple (legitimate) reasons.

 - Control / Power